Waves of joy flood Damascus. But an undercurrent of distrust lingers.

 Not everyone trusts their new leaders, whose radical Islamist past gives many, inside and outside Syria, cause for concern.
 But the almost universal joy unleashed by the departure of Mr. Assad, bringing an end to 54 years of brutal family dictatorship, is overwhelming.

-“Whatever comes next cannot possibly be worse that what came before,” says Yasmine, a Damascene woman with long greying hair, soaking up the festive atmosphere.
+“Whatever comes next cannot possibly be worse that what came before,” says Yasmine, a Damascene woman with long graying hair, soaking up the festive atmosphere.
 “We were petrified.
 Now, we just want to be out on the streets and keep celebrating.”

 “We hope for safety”